improdead/Vector-roblox/Warp.md

 ### Notes and next steps

 - Known limitations in this increment:
-  - Diff preview is a simple snippet; we still need a full diff renderer
+  - Diff renderer falls back to a simplified mode for very large files; multi-edit diffs are supported but may be slower on very large scripts
   - Edits merging handles the current insertion case well, but not complex multi‑edit scenarios yet
-  - Asset search proposals are listed but not actionable yet (no asset picker UI)
+  - Asset search uses stubbed backend data and shows a text list (no thumbnails yet)
+  - Plan/Act is a single additional step (context tool then actionable tool); a full multi-turn loop remains
 - Recommended follow‑ups:
-  - Implement full diff preview and “open file on apply”
-  - Add asset search results UI and insert flow
+  - Optimize diff computation for very large scripts; consider server-side precomputation for proposals with many edits
+  - Add real Catalog integration on the server and show thumbnails in the plugin UI
-  - Persist proposals/audit records on the server
+  - Persist proposals/audit records in a durable store and add filtering endpoints
   - Move to Vercel and add the hosted domain to Studio’s allowed list
-  - Add provider tool‑call parsing for real tool‑driven Plan/Act execution
+  - Expand provider tool‑call parsing into a full multi-turn Plan/Act execution loop with guardrails and retries